 To program additional new unprogrammed key(s), repeat this procedure from Step 1 for each additional key.

+from Step 1 for each additional key.
 PERIMETER ALARM SYSTEM (IF EQUIPPED)

 The perimeter anti-theft system will warn you in the event of an unauthorized entry to your vehicle.